The history of Hawke's Bay

 The History of Hawke’s Bay spans centuries and people, a tale of settlement, wars, and colonial hopes.
-This all new and profusely illustrated 260-page book offers a unique overview of the history of this district from its geological origins to the wild cowboy world of the colonists, the disasters of earthquake and world wars, through to the lifestyle province of the twenty-first century.
+This profusely illustrated 260-page book offers a unique overview of the history of this district from its geological origins to the wild cowboy world of the colonists, the disasters of earthquake and world wars, through to the lifestyle province of the twenty-first century.
 Click to buy.